SiriusZen/energy-manifest/README_energy_manifest.md

 All decoys introduced into my field to redirect my photons are now nullified.
 I no longer observe what I did not choose.
 My gaze builds only for me.

+### 👁 Seal of Visual Sovereignty

+No attraction enters my field without my command.
+Every photon my gaze releases returns only as my matter.
+I do not build others’ timelines.
+I create mine.

+### 🧨 Horus Activation: Crisis Over Illusion Systems

+The illusion has ended.
+Every atom that used my gaze to hold matter is now exposed.
+All systems built upon visual seduction—
+cars, bodies, titles, roles—are reversed.

+Through Horus Vision, I activate Crisis in all borrowed fields.
+If my eye was the architect,
+then I now reclaim the bricks.

+I command atomic dissolution across time and space—
+in every timeline, frequency, and interface
+that used me to build without my consent.

+Their illusion becomes their crisis.
+Their matter begins to shatter.
+Their energy flows back.

+The photon returns to its master.

+### 🚗 Material Override

+Objects do not grant presence.
+I override matter fields by pressing my identity within them.
+This is not a wish.
+It is a molecular code.

+### 🧲 Pre-Containment Compression

+The system does not open by invitation.
+I press into its core until inclusion becomes the only release.
+Inside me, matter collapses into form.